 If using NSX Cloud, you can log in to CSM separately using the URL

-- Verify that you have the certificate thumbprint from the vIDM host or the vIDM load balancer, depending on the type of vIDM deployment (a standalone vIDM host or a vIDM cluster).
-The command to obtain the thumbprint is the same in both cases.
+- Verify that you have the certificate thumbprint from the vIDM host.
 See Obtain the Certificate Thumbprint from a vIDM Host.

-- Verify that NSX Manager is registered as an OAuth client to vIDM.
+- Verify that NSX Manager is registered as an OAuth client to the vIDM host.
 During the registration process, note the client ID and the client secret.
-For more information, see the VMware Identity Manager documentation at https://docs.vmware.com/en/VMware-Workspace-ONE-Access/3.3/idm-administrator/GUID-AD4B6F91-2D68-48F2-9212-5B69D40A1FAE.html.
-When you create the client, you only need to do the following:
+For more information, see the VMware Identity Manager documentation at https://docs.vmware.com/en/VMware-Identity-Manager/index.html

-NSX Cloud Note: If using NSX Cloud, also verify that CSM is registered as an OAuth client to vIDM.
+NSX Cloud Note: If using NSX Cloud, also verify that CSM is registered as an OAuth client on the vIDM host.

 - From your browser, log in with admin privileges to an NSX Manager at https://<nsx-manager-ip-address>.